Melfelf/Melfelf.github.io/content/it-pro/_index.md

 lang = "en"

 title = "Posts"
-subtitle = "Insights and tutorials for modern IT challenges."
+subtitle = "In-depth guides and insights for IT professionals and cloud architects"

 date_format = "%b %-d, %Y"